MichaelCurrin/html2md/README.md

 ## Use case

-Usually you can use a webscraper to download a webpage and then convert that to Markdown.
-But if you get blocked using a webdriver, you can save the rendered page's DOM and then put it through this CLI tool to convert it to Markdown.
+Usually you can use a webscraper to download a webpage and then convert that to Markdown easily.

+If it's JS-based Single-Page app, then rather can save the rendered page's DOM and then put it through this CLI tool to convert it to Markdown.

-If you just copied the content directly and pasted into a text file, you'd lose the formatting, and putting into a rich-text format is not easy to work with from the CLI.
+As alternatives, if you just copied the content on the webpage directly and pasted into a plain text file, you'd lose the formatting (like headings and links), and if you pasted it into a rich-text format (like Word or Google Doc) is not easy to work with from the CLI.

 ## Steps to download the HTML content

+### Plain HTML sites

-If the page is rendered with HTML and doesn't need JS, you can save the page as an HTML page using File / Save As in your browser.
+If the page is rendered with HTML and doesn't need JS:

+1. Save the page as an HTML page using _File / Save As_ in your browser.
+1. Run the Python CLI tool.

+### JS web apps

 If it is a JS-based website:

 1. Open the devtools inspector.
 1. Select the body element.
 1. Right-click and copy the element with "Copy outerHTML".
-1. Paste the content for use with the CLI tool.
+1. Paste the content into an HTML file.
+1. Run the Python CLI tool.

 ## Usage